All You Needed To Know About Back Pain

 An Injured Back: A Typical Cause Of Back Pain In Women

-Back injuries are some of the most common causes of back pain.
-These often occur when a woman performs an action using the back muscles (like lifting or pushing heavy objects) that she rarely does, or when she suffers a slip or fall, a direct blow to the back or head, a vehicular accident, or a penetration injury (like a stab wound).
+Back injuries are some of the most common causes of back tension or pain.
+These often occur when a woman performs an action using the back muscles (like lifting or pushing heavy objects) that she rarely does or when she suffers a slip or fall, a direct blow to the back or head, a vehicular accident, or a penetration injury (like a stab wound).

 Generally, there are two types of back injuries:

 Spondylolisthesis.
-This is caused by a vertebra at the base of the spine that has slipped forward, backward, or over a bone found below it.
+This is caused by a vertebra at the base of the spine that has slipped forward, backwards, or over a bone found below it.
 Its symptoms include:

 • Pain in the lower back